ipal0/ipal0.github.io/index.md

 ### Summary
-Senior Software Engineer in Full Stack Design & Development and DevOps Automation
+Senior Software Engineer in Design & Development of Web Applications.
+Involved in Full Stack Development, Deployment, Integration and Automation.

-### Full Stack Web Development:
+## Server side development:
-Server side development using Python, Django, Apache, Nginx, Daphne etc. Use advanced technologies like ASGI, Server Sent Events with Django-Channels for getting real-time data from server.
+Use Python, Django, Apache, Nginx, Daphne, Uvicorn, Gunicorn etc. Use advanced technologies like ASGI, Server Sent Events with Django-Channels for real-time data acquisition from server.

-Database side development using PostgreSQL, MongoDB, Oracle-Autonomous-DB, IBM-DB2, GCP-FireStore, IBM-Cloudant
+## Database side development
+Use PostgreSQL, MongoDB, MySQL,Oracle-Autonomous-DB, IBM-DB2

-Client side development using Vue.js Framework, JavaScript, HTML & CSS.
+## Client side development
+Use Vue.js Framework, JavaScript,HTML & CSS.
 Also use JavaScript-Async and Fetch API.

-Personal Web-apps are listed in Google Play Store - Link: Apps from Google Play Store for Android

-Personally developed a blogging platform using Linux, Django, Vue.js and Apache.
-Visit “https://simpleblogsite.com”.

-### Python Programming:
-Web Frameworks: Use Django Web Framework for developing web applications.
-Use Jinja2 for templates.
-Also know Flask.
+## JavaScript Framework
+Use Vue.js framework for front end development.

+## JavaScript technologies:
+Use Server Side Events for dynamic data, Async for asynchronous data, Fetch-Api for getting data, Plotly.js for charts.

+## Python Data Science Libraries
+Use Numpy, Pandas, Matplotlib, Pygal, Scikit-Learn, h5py for data analysis, conversions, plotting, predictions etc.

+## API Development
-API Development: Developed a C-Python API to interact with Horiba Test System’s Real-Time Database.
+Develop a C-Python API to interact withproprietary databases.

+## Python PyPi
-Python PyPi: Developed several open source modules for python and published under PyPi for PostgreSQL, Firebase-FireStore, IBM-DB2, Sqlite3 and Modbus.
-Link: https://pypi.org/user/ipal0/
+Developed several open source modules for python and published under PyPi for PostgreSQL, Firebase-FireStore, IBM-DB2, Sqlite3 and Modbus.
+Link:https://pypi.org/user/ipal0/

-Python Data Science Libraries: Use Numpy, Pandas, Matplotlib, Pygal, Scikit-Learn, h5py for data analysis, conversions, plotting, predictions etc.
+## Python Unit Testing

-Python Unit Testing: Use Selenium WebDriver for  unit testing of web-apps.
+Use Selenium WebDriver for unit testing of web-apps.

-Python Programs & Tools: Use python for writing programs and tools for data extraction, database operations, cron functions and reporting.

-### Linux OS:
+## Linux
-Work with different Linux distributions like Red-Hat, Ubuntu, Debian, Open-Suse etc.
+Work with different Linux distributions like Fedora, RedHat, Ubuntu, Debian, Oracle-Linux, Open-Suse etc.

+## Linux Tools
 Very conversant with bash scripting and linux commands.

-Use Linux tools and utilities like vi, nmap, dig, netstat, top, sed, awk, grep, find, curl etc.
+Use Linux tools like vi, nmap, dig, netstat, top, sed, awk, grep, find, curl etc.

-Do system administration locally and remotely using SSH.

-### Databases:
-RDBMS like PostgreSQL, MySQL, Oracle-Autonomous-DB, IBM-DB2 etc.

-NoSQL databases like MongoDB, GCP-FireStore, IBM-Cloudant etc.

-### Cloud Platforms:
+## Cloud
-Google Cloud Platform – Host applications in Cloud environment using App-Engine, Compute-Engine, Cloud-Run, Cloud-Functions, FireStore, Storage, BigQuery, Logging, Pub-Sub, Cloud-Shell etc.

-IBM-Cloud: Host applications using DB2, Cloudant, Fuctions, Cloud-Foundry-Apps, RabbitMQ, SQL-Query etc.

-Oracle Cloud: Host applications with Virtual Machines, Oracle Autonomous Linux, Oracle Autonomous Transaction Database.

-•	Others: Also used AWS, Digital-Ocean etc.

-### Other Programming Languages:
-Work with C when the application time is critical.
-Also develop Python-C extensions.
+Use several cloud providers like GCP, Oracle, IBM, AWS.

+## Integrated Development Environment
+Use VS-Code, PyCharm, Spyder.
+To work with remote server directly, use Vim or VS-Code extensively.
+To access Linux machines from Windows-10 use WSL & MobaXterm.

-### Virtual Machines:
+## Virtual Machines
-Use VirtualBox, VMware vSphere to run different virtual machines in Cloud or Local to simulate Customer Installations and test them.
+Use VirtualBox, VMware vSphere to run different virtual machines to simulate and test Applications.

-### Containers & Orchestration:
+## Containers & Orchestration
-Use Docker for containerization of applications.
+Use Docker for containerization of Applications.
 Use Kubernetes for Container deployment.
 Use Argo for workflow management.

-### Remote Access:
+## Remote Administration
 Work with customer systems remotely using different technologies like SSH, SCP, TeamViewer, FTP, RDP, VPN etc.

-### Project Consulting:
-Do consulting for projects, coordinate with customers and vendors.
-Takes total responsibility of the project from design to implementation.

-### Revision Control:
+## Revision Control
 Use Git for continuous integration.
 My public repositories are located at https://github.com/ipal0

 ### Personal Site/Blog: